 Scratchy will work ‘out of the box’ with your default audio device.
 However, you can route the audio to other devices should you wish.
 Just select the audio device you want to use as an output through the ‘Output’ drop-down menu in Scratchy’s Settings window.

 By routing the audio through an internal audio router such as Soundflower (Mac) or JACK (Mac / PC), you can record the sound directly into a sequencer / DAW such as Ableton Live or Cubase.
 Please refer to the guides in your DAW / internal audio routing software for details on how to do this.

 Here’s how to route Scratchy to Ableton Live:

 Once you have registered and logged in, you’ll automatically be able to see the download link below.
-Registration is easy and free and gives you access to download all the templates available on this site.
-It also allows you to post comments in the forum.
+Registration is easy and free and gives you access to download all the templates and free software available on this website.
+It also allows you to post comments in the forum and registers you for our newsletter.
 Your email address will not be passed to third parties.

 Scratchy is still in beta, so it’s possible that you may encounter some problems.
 Please report any bugs / issues in the Forum.

 - In some Windows setups turning the volume all the way then turning it up again will permanently mute the sound.
 If this happens you will need to reselect your audio driver from the ‘Settings’ menu or restart the app.